robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-For business question Q9 : How do average monthly working hours affect promotions per department?
+For business question Q9 : Do long working hours contribute to employees leaving the company?